 After starting a new sleep schedule, some time is necessary for the body to adapt.
-In general, the complete adaptation usually takes over four weeks, greatly depending on schedule, adherence and will vary from person to person.
-The whole adaptation process comprises roughly of four main stages with 6-10 days for each.
-Adaptation is a gradual process, and improvements in sleep deprivation symptoms can be seen as one adheres to their schedule.
-This will be especially noticeable in individuals new to polyphasic sleep.
+In general, the complete adaptation usually takes over four weeks.
+This also greatly depends on schedule, adherence and will vary from person to person.
+The whole adaptation process consists roughly of four main stages with 6-10 days apiece.
+Adaptation is a gradual process, and improvements in sleep deprivation symptoms will become visible as one adheres to their schedule.
+Furthermore, this will be especially noticeable in individuals new to polyphasic sleep.

-Assuming one hasn’t changed the start of the SWS core, falling asleep for the core should be easy during this stage.
-Falling asleep during naps can however prove to be tricky if one does not have prior napping experience.
+- Assuming you have not changed the start of your SWS core, falling asleep should be easy during this stage.
+However, falling asleep during naps can likely be tricky with no prior napping experience.

-The third stage is the most problematic stage where a substantial amount of people fail.
+The third stage is the most problematic stage where a substantial amount of people fail their adaptations.
 Sleep debt has accumulated enough to cause oversleeps.
-It is extremely important to set appropriate alarms ahead of time in order to minimize the chance of oversleeping.
-The difficulty of this adaptation stage greatly depends on the total sleep reduction where more extreme schedules are going to be significantly harder.
-This stage gets longer with respect to the previous two on more extreme schedules.
+It is thus extremely important to set appropriate alarms ahead of time to minimize oversleeping chances.
+The difficulty of this adaptation stage greatly depends on the total sleep reduction.
+As a result, more extreme schedules are going to be significantly harder.
+In addition, this stage becomes progressively longer on more extreme schedules.

 Important: Read more about handling sleep deprivation, oversleeps, and microsleeps here.

 Aside from being the most difficult adaptation stage, Stage 3 also consists of the following trickery and surprises:

 - Many people improved their ability to remember dreams in the naps or cores.